 Thrive Market offers several popular organic brands such as Simple Mills and Annie’s.
 Also, there are store-brand items.
 I ordered groceries from Thrive as a way to fill up my pantry with something besides macaroni and cheese (wait, you might be wondering is cheese paleo?).
 In my first order, I spent just under $100, and the listed savings was $145.32.

 I found that the claims about savings really held up.
 When I looked over my purchase, the membership basically paid for itself with my very first order.
 The food that I received was delicious, and I also found many more healthy snack options that I had not tried before.
-I also found some of my favorite skincare products came at a much lower cost through Thrive Market.
+I also found some of my favorite skincare products and filtered water came at a much lower cost through Thrive Market.

 If you are looking for meat and seafood, Thrive offers ethically-sourced seafood in meat in bulk box options.
 However, the choices are a bit limited compared to the average seafood and meat counter at your regular grocery store.
 If you do not have a lot of freezer space, you might want to stick to purchasing meat and seafood at your regular store.